Trachelospermum asiaticum: Range

 Trachelospermum asiaticum is native to China, India, Japan, Korea, Indo-China and Malaysia.
 It grows in mountain forests and scrub, often attached to trees.

 Cultivation

 Quite similar to the false jasmine Trachelospermum jasminoides, T. asiaticum produces flowers with a slightly smaller yellow or cream heart.
 It has faster growth in the early years.
-It provides an ornamental liana, planted along a wall or trellis, in semi-shade or sunny exposure, providing intense fragrance during the flowering period in summer.
+It provides an evergreen ornamental ground cover, or, as a liana, planted along a wall or trellis, in semi-shade or sunny exposure, providing intense fragrance during the flowering period in summer.
 It can withstand brief frosts down to -15 °C.

 It has gained the Royal Horticultural Society's Award of Garden Merit.

 There are several cultivars with various patterns of variegation and also dwarf varieties.

 Chemical composition

-Many flavonoids were extracted from the leaves of Trachelospermum asiaticum var. intermedium: apigenin 7-Oglucoside, luteolin, luteolin-4, rhoifolin, lonicerine, kaempferol 3-O-rhamnoside, quercitrin, and phenolic compounds such as: lignan and chlorogenic acid.
+Many flavonoids were extracted from the leaves of Trachelospermum asiaticum var. intermedium: apigenin 7-Oglucoside, luteolin, luteolin-4, rhoifolin, lonicerine, kaempferol 3-O-rhamnoside, quercitrin, and phenolic compounds such as lignan and chlorogenic acid.

 Of triterpenes oleanolic type were also detected: the acid 2α, 3β, 19α, 23,24-pentahydroxyoléan-12-en-28-oic acid or trachélospérogénine E 8.